polkanpop/sleepy-owl/README.md

 ### Anaconda Setup

-import the "mememonize-env.yaml" environment to anaconda activate the virtual environment.
+import the "mememonize-env.yaml" environment to anaconda and activate the virtual environment.

 ### Run the setup script